 Who is at risk?

 Extreme heat events can occur anywhere in the world and over large geographical areas.
 Urban areas are at increased risk to heat waves due to the Urban Heat Island effect, making populations living in cities especially vulnerable.
 Populations that are more exposed to heat and are unable to adapt due to socioeconomic factors, such as the urban poor or indoor and outdoor workers, may also be at increased risk of suffering health consequences of heat waves.
-123 However, most significant risk factors are physiological and age-related.
+113 However, most significant risk factors are physiological and age-related.
 The elderly have reduced thermoregulatory responses, age-related physiological changes, and often consume less water, all of which contribute to a heightened risk of heat related illnesses.
 Furthermore, chronically ill persons suffering from cardiovascular disease, peripheral vascular diseases or respiratory diseases are at heightened risk.
-Some studies have suggested that certain population groups that are dependent on others for care (such as the physically disabled, or children) may , face heightened risks to heat-related illnesses when they are unable to seek protective behavior.314
+Some studies have suggested that certain population groups that are dependent on others for care (such as the physically disabled, or children) may , face heightened risks to heat-related illnesses when they are unable to seek protective behavior.3Error!
+Bookmark not defined.

 Illnesses associated with extreme heat exposure3